inspetor/slate/source/index.html.md

 ## Testing your integration with Inspetor

-Integration with Inspetor is meant to be easy--you should be able to simply instantiate our library, call our tracking methods, and if there are no errors thrown within your code execution, the data should appear within our database.
-However, for further validation, we also provide our customers with limited-access database credentials that allow the developer in charge of integrating Inspetor to see what data appears in our database.
+Integrating with Inspetor is meant to be easy--simply instantiate our library, call our tracking methods, and if there are no errors thrown within your code execution, data will appear within our database.
+However, for further validation, we also provide our customers with limited-access database credentials that allow the developer in charge of integrating Inspetor to inspect the that data appears in our database.
 (Note that access is restricted such that your customer account will only be able to view data originating from your company's integration.)
 The Inspetor team will provide you with access credentials for this phase of validation.

 However, ensuring that some data is making its way into our database is not sufficient for validating an Inspetor integration.
 We need to ensure that our understanding of state updates to primary entities (such as sales or accounts) remains accurate over time.
 This means that after the initial integration of our client library into your production code, we will need to periodically validate that our representation of sales, accounts, etc. corresponds to the true state of those entities (as represented in the customer database).
-This phase of validation is highly customer-specific (since it depends on your database implementation), and it will involved coordinated effort from both the customer the Inspetor integration team.
+This phase of validation is highly customer-specific and it will involve coordinated effort from both the customer and the Inspetor integration team.

 # Collection API

 <aside class="notice">
 To access the following library functions, you will need an instance of the InspetorClient class.
-All functions are access through the client instance.
+All functions are accessed through the client instance.
 </aside>
 ## Account Activity

 The following functions will be used to relay actions associated with an account: